Cambodia - Getting to know Battambang

-Battambang is Cambodia's third largest city and the capital of Battambang Province.
-An elegant riverside town, it’s home to some of the best preserved colonial architecture in all Cambodia.
-Until recently Battambang was off the map for travellers, but conditions and facilities have recently been improved and it now makes a great base for visiting the nearby temples such as Phnom Banan, Wat Aek Phnom and several surrounding villages.
+Cambodia's third largest city, Battambang is an elegant riverside town, home to some of the best preserved Colonial architecture in all Cambodia.
+Until recently it was off the map for travellers, but conditions and facilities have recently been improved, and the city now makes a great base for visiting nearby temples such as Phnom Banan and Wat Aek Phnom, and several surrounding villages.

-The streets of charming old French shops and houses clustered along the riverbank are the real highlight here, and there are also a number of wats scattered throughout the town.
-The small museum has a collection of Angkorian-era artifacts and beyond the town there are a number of Angkor-era temples such as the superb Prasat Banon with its 358 steps.
-Travel here is an absolute pleasure, exploring such a majestic temple but without the crowds of Siem Reap.
+- Beyond the town there are a number of Angkor-era temples, such as the superb Prasat Banon with its 358 steps.
+Travel here is an absolute pleasure - you get to explore a truly majestic Angkorian temple, without the crowds of Siem Reap.

-One of areas better known hills is Phnom Sampeau - home to the interesting Phnom Sam Pov Pagoda and the notorious 'Ghost Cave', infamous from the Khmer Rouge days.
-The caves make for an interesting visit despite their history and the lack of tourists make it far more acceptable to many than say Cheung Ek in Phnom Penh.
+- One of area's better known hills is Phnom Sampeau - home to the lofty Phnom Sam Pov Pagoda, and the notorious 'Ghost Cave', infamous from the Khmer Rouge days.
+The caves make for an interesting visit if you can stomach their painful history, and the lack of tourists make it far more acceptable to many than, say, Cheung Ek in Phnom Penh.